 Since the government’s support for traditional sources is greater, investors prefer these sources.
-This, in turn, makes the market for the traditional sources extremely profitable.
+This, in turn, makes the market for traditional sources extremely profitable.
 Traditional energy sources are also cost-effective because the initial cost of green energy sources is high.
 But supporters of traditional energy do not consider the external cost of using fossil fuels.
-Thee external costs include pollution, climate change, and public health.
-According to the US Energy Information Administration, adding external price to existing coal price makes it 18 cents/kWh which is more than wind (8.19 cents/kWh), geothermal (9.18 cents/kWh), biomass (9.95 cents/kWh) and hydro (5.85 kWh).
+The external costs include pollution, climate change, and public health.
+According to the US Energy Information Administration, adding an external price to the existing coal price makes it 18 cents/kWh which is more than wind (8.19 cents/kWh), geothermal (9.18 cents/kWh), biomass (9.95 cents/kWh), and hydro (5.85 kWh).

 Since fossil fuels contain carbon, heating them releases carbon dioxide.
 An excess of carbon dioxide in the atmosphere results in the greenhouse effect which is responsible for higher temperatures.
 In short, greenhouse gases cause climate change and global warming.
 Burning coal also releases toxic gases such as carbon monoxide.
 Some other environmental impacts include air and water pollution and oil spills which are harmful to aquatic life.
 The extraction of natural gas also results in a small scale of earthquakes.
 Even though, nuclear energy releases no toxic gases, radioactive waste causes cancer and other diseases to anyone who is exposed to it.
 In comparison, green sources have no effect on the environment.
 Since all the sources are naturally available, there is no need for extraction and mining.
 It also keeps the atmosphere clean from toxic gases.
 Furthermore, traditional energy sources require water for mining and cooling.
 Green energy sources require no water at all except for hydropower.
 But hydropower uses dams to collect rainwater and excess water that also helps in controlling floods.